ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING.md

 The Android build uses [Gradle](https://gradle.org/) to compile the java and native C++ code, and is based heavily off SDL's [Android project template](https://hg.libsdl.org/SDL/file/f1084c419f33/android-project).
 See the official SDL documentation [README-android.md](https://hg.libsdl.org/SDL/file/f1084c419f33/docs/README-android.md) for further information.

 The Gradle project lives in the repository under `android/`.
 You can build it via the command line or open it in [Android Studio](https://developer.android.com/studio/).
-For simplicity, it only builds the SDL version with all features enabled, including tiles, sound and localization.
+For simplicity, it only builds the SDL version with all features enabled, including tiles, sound, localization and Lua.

 ### Dependencies